Premier Houston pauses program to subsidize imported wine for bottling in Nova Scotia

 “For us what would happen is it would erode our wine sales and probably for us eventually out of business.”

-Houston says has seen locally grown wine sales swell by 11 per cent, and he doesn't want to move forward with a program that works for one component while hurting another.
+Houston says has seen locally grown wine sales lower by 11 per cent, and he doesn't want to move forward with a program that works for one component while hurting another.

 “We’re committed to find a way forward that works for everyone.
 A way forward that we can all be proud of and maintain our shared pride in the industry,” said Houston.

-In fact, Houston wants to expand an industry that says it contributes a quarter-of-a-billion dollars to the Nova Scotia economy.
+In fact, Houston says he wants to expand the industry which contributes a quarter-of-a-billion dollars to the Nova Scotia economy.